THE 300 SPARTIATES

 onsequently, it can be concluded that the 300 Spartiates who fought at Thermopylae in 480 B.C. were comprised of a combination of Hippeis and battle hardened veterans.

-In one of the passages of Book 7, Herodotus wrote that he had seen the names inscribed on a pillar in Sparta of the Spartiates who fought and died with King Leonidas at Thermopylae.
+In one of the passages from Book 7, Herodotus wrote that he had seen the names inscribed on a pillar in Sparta of the Spartiates who fought and died with King Leonidas at Thermopylae.
 Pausanias who was a traveler, writer and geographer claimed to have also seen the memorial in the 2nd century A.D.
 He is not to be confused with the general and regent Pausanias who led the Spartans at the Battle of Plataea, nor the Spartan king (409-394 B.C) of the same name.

 Unfortunately, the pillar doesn't exist any longer, destroyed by the ravages of time or perhaps some natural calamity.
 Therefore, the only names that exist are the few mentioned by Herodotus (see below).

 Dienekes (Dieneces) - Herodotus wrote that he was the bravest of the 300 and who was immortalized by not only his deeds, but the following: When told that "The Persians were so numerous that their arrows would blot out the sun", his reply was "Good, then we shall fight them in the shade!"
-As a testament to Dienekes Spartan wit, Richard Egan as King Leonidas in 1962's 'The 300 Spartans' spoke this line as did Michael Fassbender who portrayed Stelios in Warner Bros.
-'300'.
+As a testament to Dienekes Spartan wit, Richard Egan as King Leonidas in 1962's

 Maron and Alpheus - Two Spartan brothers who also distinguished themselves and possessed that quality known as andreia, which in Greek means courage and bravery.